How to Spot Financial Infidelity in a Relationship

 Overspending and racking up credit card debt are a real problem.
 In fact, it’s one of the most common ways financial infidelity presents itself in relationships.
 You’d be hard-pressed to find another couple that doesn’t have a story of spending more than they said they would or having debt their partner might not know about.

 The need for the latest and greatest, or for that cool new tool that does exactly what you’ve been needing pushes us to spend, spend, spend.
 Social media shows us the lifestyle we “should” have, and keeping up with the Joneses ratchets up the pressure.
 Many couples are afraid to honestly talk about money, and as the problem starts to spiral out of control, the fear of exposure and shame about what’s done only makes keeping the secret seem more necessary.

 But overspending and hidden debt keep a permanent rift between partners.
 It’s imperative to let your partner know what’s being spent.
 And listen, we aren’t perfect as human beings.
 We will all make mistakes.
 But staying honest will keep us from turning a mistake into a divorce.

 When couples don’t know what’s coming into their accounts or what needs to be paid, it makes for a very messy situation that is ripe for financial infidelity.
 It’s much easier to keep a financial transaction secret when only one of you is keeping tabs on the bank account, or when someone can hide a credit card statement.

 Create a household budget together, you can both agree on where the money is going.
 For Spenders, you can build in an appropriate amount to spend each month.
 Savers will get to see what portion of the budget can be saved, and how it’s adding up.
-When you budget together, you will see what the true costs are of running a household, and plan accordingly.
+When you budget together, you will see the true costs of running a household, and plan accordingly.

 Be mindful of planning for longer financial goals and possible future emergencies.
 Building fun and security into your budget is important to keep you on track with each other.